-Question: Are the recommendations contained in this report based on information (e.g., attachment, family systems therapy, child development, cultural psychology, psychometrics of assessment, the DSM-5 and ICD-10 diagnostic systems) sufficient to substantiate their findings" (pursuant to Standard 9.01 of the APA ethics code)?
+Question: Are the recommendations contained in this report from the APA Working Group based on information (e.g., attachment, family systems therapy, child development, cultural psychology, psychometrics of assessment, the DSM-5 and ICD-10 diagnostic systems) sufficient to substantiate their findings" (pursuant to Standard 9.01 of the APA ethics code)?

 Are these proposed Guidelines from the APA in violation of the APA's own ethical Standards?
 Yes.